-This material is split up into 20 units organized around certain themes, such as Tourism and Recreation or Home and Style.
-Each unit is more difficult than the one that came before it and the lessons build on previous material quite well.
+This material is split up into 20 units organized around certain themes, such as Tourism and Recreation or Home and Health.
+Each unit is more difficult than the one that came before it, and the lessons build on previous material quite well.

 There is some variation as to the exact exercises found within each unit, but they all follow essentially the same format.

 To begin, there’s the first core lesson which should take around 30 minutes to complete.
 This reviews some previous material and introduces you to the new content of this lesson.
 It becomes more complex as you work through it.